-Japan's Abe reelected as prime minister after election victory - Xinhua — Nigeria Today
+The Latest: Japan PM to fully discuss North Korea with Trump - Washington Post — Nigeria Today

 Japan's Abe reelected as prime minister after election victory

-Shinzo Abe(3rd L), leader of the Liberal Democratic Party (LDP), bows as he is re-elected as prime minister, in Tokyo, Japan, on Nov.
-1, 2017.
-Shinzo Abe was reelected as Japan's prime minister on Wednesday in both chambers of parliament.
-(Xinhua/Ma …

-Japan parliament re-elects Shinzo Abe as prime minister
+Japan re-elect Abe as prime minister after election victory

 This post was syndicated from World - Google News.
 Click here to read the full text on the original website.